SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 Although classical machine learning models (e.g., decision trees) may train more efficiently than deep learning models, the feature-extraction stage remains computationally expensive and can also constrain predictive performance.
 Moreover, our objective is not to train models on-device.
 Instead, we train models offline and deploy them to smartwatches for real-time inference, explicitly minimizing on-device computation to support sustained, long-term operation on resource-constrained wearable devices.

 In developing the deep learning model for FSD, we focused on leveraging transfer learning, as prior work has demonstrated its effectiveness in wearable and audio-based sensing tasks \cite{Ebbehoj_Thunbo_Andersen_Glindtvad_Hulman_2022, WatchAnxiety_Ahmed_Barnes_2025} and suggests it may similarly benefit foreground speech identification.
-Prior FSD work \cite{Liang_Xu_Chen_Adaimi_Harwath_Thomaz_2023}, for example, adopted a transfer-learning approach using embeddings from pretrained models, including one trained on data of celebrities and another trained on a random subset of 100 individuals from a dataset comprising approximately five hours of audio.
-While effective, such training sources may limit generalizability, as they rely on non-representative training samples or relatively small datasets that may not reflect everyday wearable audio conditions.

-\textit{Embedding-Based Modeling with Transfer Learning}: To develop the FSD, we applied transfer learning by extracting embeddings from the YAMNet model \cite{YAMNet}.
+\textit{Embedding-Based Modeling with Transfer Learning}: To develop the FSD, we extracted embeddings from the YAMNet model \cite{YAMNet}.
 YAMNet is a suitable choice because it is trained on 521 audio event classes (e.g., speech, laughter, music) from the large-scale AudioSet dataset \cite{audio_set_dataset, audioset_website}, which comprises 2.1 million YouTube videos totaling 5.8 thousand hours of audio.
 Training on such a large and diverse set of sound classes enables YAMNet to learn general-purpose audio representations.
 In addition, YAMNet is computationally efficient, with reported inference latency below 15 milliseconds (ms) \cite{yamnet_latency}.

 By visualizing the embeddings of the dataset used to train the FSD model, we observed that YAMNet embeddings exhibit class-discriminative structure between foreground and background audio segments, but with substantial overlap (Figure~\ref{fig:fsd_embeddings_prob}(a)).
 This overlap suggests that simple linear decision boundaries are insufficient, motivating the use of a neural network model capable of learning non-linear relationships.